Azure/azure-sdk/docs/cpp/design.md

 ### Globals

-{% include requirement/SHOULDNOT id="cpp-design-naming-no-globals" %} use global variables.
-If a global variable is absolutely necessary:
+{% include requirement/SHOULDNOT id="cpp-design-naming-no-globals" %} use global non-constant variables.

-* Declare the global at the top of your file in your service's namespace.
-* Name the global `g_<svcname>_<globalname>`.

-{% include requirement/MUST id="cpp-design-naming-global-const" %} name global constants using all upper-case, with the `AZ_` prefix, and with snake-casing.
-For example:

-{% highlight cpp %}
-// Bad
-const int Global_Foo = 5;

-// Good
-const int AZ_CATHERD_TIMEOUT_MSEC = 5;
-{% endhighlight %}

 ### Structs and Classes

-> TODO: Review

 > TODO: Should we use a meaningful prefix for each member name or for structures in general?